-|* Prices current as of September, 2018|
+|* Prices current as of July 05, 2021|

-If you aren’t interested in visiting Universal, the 1 and 2 day passes are still fine.
+If you aren’t interested in visiting Universal, the 1 and 2-day passes are still fine.
 With that said, these passes don’t provide the same level of savings you get with the longer options.

-Save Up to 50% on Regular Admission Prices
+Save Big Money on Admission Prices

 Theme Parks Galore

-If you’re interested in visiting Universal Studios during your trip to LA (and you should be!), having it included with the Go Los Angeles Card (3, 5, and 7 day options) all but guarantees savings.
-Like I outlined above, regular adult admission costs $119, so using your pass to cover it is a no-brainer.
+If you’re interested in visiting Universal Studios during your trip to LA (and you should be!), having it included with the Go Los Angeles Pass (3, 5, and 7 day options) all but guarantees savings.
+Like I outlined above, regular adult admission costs $121, so using your pass to cover it is a no-brainer.
 The general admission ticket includes access to the theme park and the studio tour, so the whole family can easily spend at least a half day there.
 Inclusion of such an expensive attraction is rare in a sightseeing pass and definitely something to take advantage of!

 Six Flags Magic Mountain is an even bigger park than Universal and caters to thrill seekers.
 If you’re after the steepest, fastest roller coasters, you’ll definitely want to check it out.
-Regular adult admission is $84.99, so using your pass to cover your ticket provides excellent value.
+Regular adult admission is $92.99, so using your pass to cover your ticket provides excellent value.

 Knott’s Berry Farm is California’s first theme park and offers intense thrills for the brave of heart…as well as some more leisurely rides for those who aren’t so brave.

-You’ve also got the Hop-on Hop-off Los Angeles Bus Tour.
+You’ve also got the Hop-on Hop-off Classic Bus Tour.
 I usually recommend these bus tours to anyone visiting a city for the first time.
 They’re a pretty good way to see and learn about a new city while catching a ride between attractions.
-The regular cost is $44, so – while not the most expensive option on the menu – it’s far from the cheapest.
+The regular cost is $49.99, so – while not the most expensive option on the menu – it’s far from the cheapest.
 If you take the bus tour and visit a couple of other attractions the same day, you’ll be looking at pretty significant savings.

 You Have 14 Days to Use Your Pass

-Most unlimited sightseeing passes, like the New York Pass, are valid only for a string of consecutive calendar days.
+Most unlimited sightseeing passes, like the New York Pass, are valid for a string of consecutive calendar days.
 That can be restricting for travelers who are happy to visit two or three attractions in one day but don’t necessarily want to do it for several days in a row.

-- Electronic and Paper Options – You can choose how you use your Go Los Angeles Card.
+- Electronic and Paper Options – You can choose how you use your Go Los Angeles Pass.
 Smartphone users can keep the pass on their phones using the Go City App, and people who prefer a hard copy can print the pass.

 A surprising number of attractions close by 6 pm, so this isn’t a big deal in most cases.
 However, Six Flags Magic Mountain is open late on weekends – until 1 am Friday and Saturday and until 11 pm on Sunday.
 Once you’re in, you’re in….so, as long as you arrive before 5:30, you can stay until close.
 But, if you show up at 6 pm on a Saturday evening and plan to ride until close, you’ll be disappointed.

 First timers – If it’s your first trip to LA, you’ll probably want to check out a bunch of these attractions anyway.
-When you buy the Go Los Angeles Card here, you’ll save a bundle over paying individual admission prices at each spot.
+When you buy the Go Los Angeles Pass here, you’ll save a bundle over paying individual admission prices at each spot.